 Trade Forex Trading

-forex is the buying of one currency for another.
+forex is the buying of a currency for another.
 In other words it is the simultaneous buying of one currency and selling of another in the form of a quote that is comprised of Base Currency Quote.
 In order to trade Forex, a trader must learn how to read a quote - Base Currency Quote.
-A quote is marked in terms of decimals example, EURUSD: 1.2345 - that is Base Currency Quote
+A quote is marked & tagged in terms of decimals illustration, EURUSD: 1.2345 - that is Base Currency Quote

-EURUSD is one of the major forex pair in FX, hence we shall use it for our example:
+EURUSD is one of the major forex pair in FX, thenceforth we shall use it for our example:

 EURUSD